ghiscoding/Aurelia-Bootstrap-Plugins/README.md

 You like and use an `Aurelia-Bootstrap-Plugins`, don't forget to upvote :star: and spread the word.

 ## Like my work?
-You can support me with caffeine :smile:
+If you like my work, you can also support me with caffeine :smile:
 [Buy Me a Coffee](https://ko-fi.com/N4N679OT)